tuvllms/ai-seminar-spring-2026/_pages/logistics.md

 ### Grading criteria

 The tentative grading breakdown is as follows:

-- Quizzes (10%)
-- Homework assignments (50%)
+- Written homework assignments (20%)
-- Final project (40%)
+- Discussion question submission + in-class participation (25%)
+- Exam (in-class, 30%)
+- Presentations of assigned papers (25%)

 ***

 ### Late policy

-Each student is allowed three late days total across all homework submissions.
+Each student is allowed *two* late days total across all homework submissions.
 Once these three days are used, no additional late submissions will be accepted.
-If you encounter an unexpected health or personal emergency, please contact the instructors as soon as possible at <a href="mailto:cs4804instructors@gmail.com" target="_blank">cs4804instructors@gmail.com</a>, and provide valid documentation if needed.
+If you encounter an unexpected health or personal emergency, please contact the instructors as soon as possible at <a href="mailto:cs6804instructors@gmail.com" target="_blank">cs4804instructors@gmail.com</a>, and provide valid documentation if needed.
 Late submissions due to job interviews, other coursework, or non-emergency situations will not be excused, and extensions will not be granted.

 ***